 Nestled in gently rolling countryside, West Runton Club Site is so close to the spectacular north Norfolk coastline you can smell the salt in the air.
 This untamed stretch is alive with seafood – try scouring the shores for mussels and oysters.
 Or leave it to the experts.

 Cookie’s Crab Shop in the dinky fishing village of Salthouse has been serving seafood for more than 50 years, spilling into the garden to accommodate its fans.
-Don’t expect frills – a blackboard menu, BYO (glasses as well as booze) and piled-high plates of salty fresh cockles, prawns, dressed crab and lobster salad.
+Don’t expect frills – a blackboard menu, bring-your-own (BYO) – glasses as well as booze – and piled-high plates of salty fresh cockles, prawns, dressed crab and lobster salad.

 Geographically ‘out there’, Norwich also stands out as a city with a colourful yet relaxed vibe – maybe because of its plentiful pubs, artsy student crowd and pleasing warren of medieval streets.
 There are also plenty of quirky independent places to eat.
 The Clark and Ravenscroft Deli on Benedict Street do fantastic sandwiches with local meats and cheeses.
-You can take your sandwich and head down the road to The Plough, 58 St Benedict's Street, 01603 661384, a great pub owned by a local micro, Grain Brewery.
-This is a BYO food – as they just focus on the ales.
-The Tea House in Wrights Court also comes highly recommend for its choice of more than 20 loose leaf teas and delectable homemade cakes or try The Reading Rooms in Nelson street, for its local and free-range all-day breakfasts.
+You can take your sandwich and head down the road to The Plough, a great pub owned by a local micro, Grain Brewery.
+This is a BYO food as they just focus on the ales.
+The Tea House in Wrights Court also comes highly recommend for its choice of more than 20 loose leaf teas and delectable homemade cakes or try The Reading Rooms in Nelson Street, for its local and free-range all-day breakfasts.

 With the Norfolk Broads one way, and Southwold, with its squiggle of colourful beach huts, the other, Kessingland Club Site is perfect for a dollop of nostalgic family fun.
 Fish and chips are ubiquitous along Suffolk’s shores (Aldeburgh’s melty haddock is hard to beat), but for fancier fare it’s well worth the 25-minute drive to Snape Maltings.
 Passionate about supporting local producers, this beautifully converted Victorian malthouse has a food hall, tea rooms, pub, café and farmers’ market (first Saturday of the month) devoted to local gastronomy – from chutneys and ketchups made five miles away, to smoked garlic and crisp Aspall's cider.
 Still craving seafood?
 Try the smoked fish platter served with just-baked granary in the airy stripped-wood, white-walled Café 1885.

 Tithe Farm, Stevington, Bedford.
-With beautiful countryside views and pleasant walks to good local pubs, this CS is a treat in itself, but just two miles up the road, the owners also run a farm shop where you can stock up with a fantastic selection of home-produced goods for the barbecue.
+From beautiful countryside views and pleasant walks to good local pubs, this CS is a treat in itself, but just two miles up the road, the owners also run a farm shop where you can stock up on a fantastic selection of home-produced goods for the barbecue.

 The Paddock, Lakenheath, Brandon.
-Being situated in an area of rich, fertile soil, there is a wealth of local produce available around this CS.
-Seasonal fruit, herbs, and vegetables from the on-site greenhouse and the owners garden are often available to campers and there is a supply of locally produced free range eggs, bacon, sausages and potatoes are also kept on site throughout the summer.
+Being situated in an area of fertile soil, there is a wealth of local produce available around this CS.
+Seasonal fruit, herbs, and vegetables from the on site greenhouse and the owner's garden are often available to campers.
+There is a supply of locally-produced free range eggs, bacon, sausages and potatoes on site throughout the summer.

-And if that’s not enough, there are farmers' markets at Mildenhall Jubilee Centre, Recreation Way, Mildenhall IP28 7HG (indoor, last Saturday of each month) and Ely farmers’ market, Market Square, Ely CB7 4NP (outdoor, 4th Saturday of each month).
+And if that’s not enough, there are farmers' markets at Mildenhall Jubilee Centre, Recreation Way, Mildenhall IP28 7HG (indoor, last Saturday of each month) and Ely farmers’ market in Market Square, Ely CB7 4NP (outdoor, fourth Saturday of each month).